 In 2016, a generous Livermore couple donated $100,000 to the Pedrozzi Foundation to establish and endow the

 Charles Amirkhanian Music Scholarship.
-Annually, a $5,000 scholarship will be awarded to a Livermore graduate pursuing a degree in the music field.
+Annually, a $5,000 scholarship is awarded to a Livermore graduate pursuing a degree in the music field.

 The philanthropic and thoughtful anonymous community members are impressed with the Pedrozzi Foundation’s mission of creating a career and college bound culture for Livermore students and found a match between their passion for music and philanthropic goals.
 They named the scholarship in honor of Charles Amirkhanian, a native Californian, composer, percussionist, sound poet and radio producer who co-founded the Other Minds Music Festival in 1992.
-As the Festival’s Executive and Artistic Director, Mr. Amirkhanian is internationally recognized for his dedication to the encouragement and propagation of contemporary music in all its forms and audiences of diverse traditions, generation and cultural backgrounds.
+As the Festival’s Executive and Artistic Director, Mr. Amirkhanian is internationally recognized for his dedication to the encouragement and propagation of contemporary music in all its forms for audiences of diverse traditions, generations and cultural backgrounds.
 Mr. Amirkhanian received a B.A. from Fresno State University and an M.A. from San Francisco State University.

-“We are honored and grateful to receive this generous donation,” says Kathy Coyle, Pedrozzi Foundation Board President.
+“We are honored and grateful to receive this generous donation,” said Kathy Coyle, Pedrozzi Foundation Board President.
 “This scholarship is an appropriate way for these donors to honor Charles Amirkhanian’s contributions to music and his encouragement of talented musicians.”